Pioneers in Early Childhood training in Singapore

 SEED offers opportunities for learning and discovery to take place outside childcare services and beyond the classroom.

-Since 2018, we started offering a wide-range of curated Enrichment programmes and selection of Outdoor Learning & Adventure programmes.
+Since 2018, we started offering a wide-range of curated Enrichment programmes and selection of Outdoor Learning & Adventure camps.
 These programmes not only provide young children with additional learning that extends beyond the core curriculum content but also opportunities to develop vital future-ready skills like resilience, building relationships and understand the world around them.